fireflycons/PSDynamicParameters/README.md

 * NETCORE 2.1 - PowerShell Core 6
 * NETCORE 3.1 - PowerShell Core 7

+Currently this can only be verified for Windows due to [this issue](https://github.com/PowerShell/PowerShell/issues/12381) I found while running the tests on Ubuntu.

 ## Library Documentation

 This is located [here](https://fireflycons.github.io/PSDynamicParameters)